 - Modify would be to see if something has been tampered with.
 This is very useful for hacking, if you are trying to track down what another hacker did.

 - Grift would be to try to figure out if someone was lying, although again they'd have to be lying at the time.
 It also could possibly detect if they are playing a role in some manner, even if not lying, if their outfit is just slightly wrong or their word choice isn't quite correct.
+Maybe even scan a room for people out of place.

 The main actions